shrijeetkushle/CS50/README.md

 These are the instructions for the game:

 > **Snake Game!**
-> Control a snake to eat food and grow longer while avoiding collisions with the walls and itself.
+> Control a snake to eat food and grow longer while avoiding collisions with the walls.
 >
 > **Key Binds:**
 > - 🔼 Up Arrow – Move Up